google/go-containerregistry/cmd/ko/README.md

 `.ko.yaml` is put into the directory from which `ko` will be invoked.
 One can override the directory with the `KO_CONFIG_PATH` environment variable.

-If either is not present, then `ko` will rely on its default behaviors.
+If neither is present, then `ko` will rely on its default behaviors.

 ### Overriding the default base image